Ricardicus/on-my-mind/README.md

-# Program used to let me pick your brain
+# Program used to get text

 This program consists of a backend, intended to run on a raspberry PI with ZMQ installed, and a frontend having netcat installed.